sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial-meteor.md

 Eventually, you will get your shell back.
 At this point, you can continue to the next step.

-**Troubleshooting note**: If you already have Sandstorm installed on your laptop, you might see the following red text:
+**Troubleshooting note**: If the `vagrant-spk up` command fails, it could be because you already have Sandstorm installed on your laptop.
+You can recognize this error via the following red text:

 ```bash
 Vagrant cannot forward the specified ports on this VM, since they